Skip to content

 --routing-scorers string "" Scorer configuration for weighted policy.
 Format: name:weight,name:weight,...

---snapshot-refresh-interval int64 0 Prometheus snapshot refresh interval for all instance metrics (QueueDepth, BatchSize, KVUtilization) in microseconds.
-0 = immediate.
+--snapshot-refresh-interval int64 50000 Prometheus snapshot refresh interval for all instance metrics (QueueDepth, BatchSize, KVUtilization, PreemptionCount) in microseconds.
+Default 50ms = llm-d parity.
+0 = immediate/oracle mode.

 Scorer Configuration